 Let’s start with the advantages of leasing IPv4 addresses.

 If you have unused IPv4 addresses on hand, it might be a good business opportunity to lease those to other businesses.
 By doing this, you will be able to generate new income streams without having to sell your IPv4 addresses.
 This also means that you might be able to sell your IPv4 block for a higher price in the future.

 2. The lessee can save costs

-Buying IPv4 addresses is getting more and more expensive.
+Buying IPv4 addresses and the additional fees are getting more and more expensive.
 By leasing IPv4 addresses, a lessee can avoid having to make a big purchase.
-By leasing IPv4 addresses, instead of buying, a large amount of financial resources can be saved or used for other investments.
+By leasing IPv4 addresses, instead of buying, a large number of financial resources can be saved or used for other investments.
 This is especially useful for businesses that only need a few IPv4 addresses.